sambacha/superchain-async/README.md

 2. **LocalAsyncProxy.sol**: A local proxy representing a contract on a remote chain which can be called with standard Solidity function calls.
 It handles the creation of async calls and returns a promise contract that will eventually trigger a callback with the return value of the remote async call.
 By using local proxies, we can make async calls with **vanilla Solidity syntax, no custom encoding or messaging functions.**

 3. **AsyncPromise.sol**: Represents a promise that tracks the state of an async call on an initiating chain.
-Contracts which create promises can attach callbacks via `.on` to be executed once the async call is executed on the remote chain.
+Contracts which create promises can attach callbacks via `.then` to be executed once the async call is executed on the remote chain.
 The arguments of a callback function must match the return values of the async call which created the promise.

 ### Contract "Promification" Pattern